dot357/chatofme/README.md

 Liberi.World

-# This is a realy old project.
+# This is a really old project.
 Concepts are old and outdated.

+Encrypted instant messaging app.
+Which has AES256 encryption.